bookingcom/shipper/docs/operations/troubleshooting.rst

     * - ``waitingForCapacity``
       - Waiting for the contender to scale up and/or the incumbent to scale down
     * - ``waitingForTraffic``
       - Waiting for the contender traffic to increase and/or the incumbent to decrease

 Release conditions and strategy conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. list-table::
+    :widths: 25 75
     :header-rows: 1

     * - Category